(Major Neurocognitive Disorder)

 Difficulty understanding where objects are in space, recognizing objects and faces, and understanding how parts of a whole relate to each other

-Difficulty planning, solving problems, handling complex tasks, and using good judgment (executive function)
+Difficulty planning, solving problems, handling complex tasks (such as managing a bank account), and using good judgment (executive function)

 Changes in personality, behavior, or demeanor